-- Temporary adhesive, such as Post-It Notes, that indicate spatial directions.
+- Temporary adhesives, such as Post-It Notes, that indicate spatial directions.
 Temporary ‘sticky’ notes may be placed on their answer sheets by students with spatial disorientation.
 A student may, for example, flag the answer sheets for bottom, top, left, and right.

 - Earplugs, Students may be allowed to use earplugs as a concentration aid.
-There are quite a few bigger and busy GED test centers where earplugs are routinely distributed among all candidates.
+There are quite a few bigger and more busy GED test centers where earplugs are routinely distributed among all candidates.

 - Large Print Testing.
 Students may request to the Examiner to be allowed to use large print editions of the paper-based GED test yet under regular time limits.
-All GED test centers are recommended to order at least one (but preferably more) large print versions for this purpose every year.
+All GED test centers are recommended to order at least one (but preferably more) large print version for this purpose every year.